OlegGavrilov/simplify-net/README.md

 Performance
 -----------
-Performance for this project has absolute been in focus.
-All of the operations has been tuned down to maximum performance C# can provide.
+~~Performance for this project has absolute been in focus.
+All of the operations has been tuned down to maximum performance C# can provide.~~
+Perfromance can be improved.
+WIP.

 Running test
 ------------